Haroenv/dzello-dot-com/content/blog/2017-06-12-scale-community-support-by-webhooking-the-things-ossat-transcript.md

 title: Scale community support by webhooking the things - Open Source Show & Tell
 ---

-*These are the slides and transcript from a talk I gave at [Open Source Show and Tell 2017](http://opensourceshowandtell.com).*
+I gave a talk at [Open Source Show and Tell 2017](http://opensourceshowandtell.com) about how Algolia automates the flow of information between Discourse, Slack and our primary support tool HelpScout.
+Big thanks to everyone who came and to [Justin Johnson](https://taco.computer/) for organizing the event.
+The video, transcript and slides continue below.

 {{< vimeo 223525087 >}}